 The Livingston Parish Literacy and Technology Center and Southeastern Louisiana University are housed in the Clausen Family Building which was a joint project between Southeastern and the Livingston Parish School Board.
 The 39,000 square foot center, located on a 24-acre School Board site between U.S. 190 and Burgess Avenue, offers family literacy programs and math, science, technology and environmental education for students.
 It was completed on April 20, 2005.

 The center features a distance learning center; conference room; lecture hall; eight general use classrooms two with compressed video capability ; and two computer lab-classrooms.

 Funding for the cooperative project came as a result of the settlement of a class action environmental law suit filed on behalf of more than 10,000 Livingston Parish residents.
 In the settlement of the suit( generally referred to as the “Combustion, Inc.” case), more than $131 million were distributed to plaintiffs.
 In making his decisions regarding distribution of the settlement United States District Judge Richard T. Haik, Sr. of Lafayette-Opelousas Division of the Western District of Louisiana, searched for a way that the case could benefit the parish as a whole in addition to the individual plaintiffs.
 He solicited proposals, and Southeastern- after consultation with the Livingston Parish School Board- came forward with the plain for the Literacy and Technology Center.
 Southeastern was awarded $4.5 million to help build and operate the center.
 The Livingston Parish School Board has allocated another $1 million for the project.

-Mrs. Albin’s goal for the Livingston Parish Literacy and Technology Center is for the students to leave with a certification that will provide them with work opportunities within the Livingston Parish community and to use their skills to become mature, successful citizens.
+Mrs. Albin’s goal for the Livingston Parish Literacy and Technology Center is for the students to leave LPLTC with the necessary skills and knowledge that will make them productive, successful citizens of Livingston Parish.